 The opioid epidemic has continued to make a devastating impact across the United States.
-Forty-five states have seen opioid overdose rates increase by 30 percent between July 2016 and September 2017.
-Despite public conversation and consistent news coverage of the individuals affected by the opioid epidemic, there remains a large segment of society that is often overlooked: children and youth.
+In 2010, officials reported 21,088 opioid related deaths.
+By 2018, this number had risen to 46,802.
+The next four years saw an even larger increase, with 68,630 opioid related deaths reported in 2022.
+Despite public conversation and consistent news coverage of the individuals affected by the opioid epidemic, there remains a large segment of society that is often overlooked: children and youth in foster care.

-The increase of children entering foster care due to a substance-use epidemic is not new in American history.
+The increase of children entering foster care due to the substance-use and opioid epidemic is not new in American history.
 Near the end of the Vietnam War, heroin use reached epidemic levels, creating a death rate that was about one per 100,000 people.
 The crack-cocaine epidemic of the 1980s lead to a death rate that was about two per 100,000 people.
-In each of those periods, the child welfare system saw a significant increase in the number of children being moved into foster care.
+In each of those periods, the child welfare system saw a significant increase in the number of children moved into foster care.

 Hope in the form of new federal legislation

 The nation is now seeing a similar connection between parental substance use and foster care placement.
 In fact, it is the fastest-growing reason for removing children from the home of their caregiver.
-In 2016, parental drug abuse was a factor in the removal of a child from the home in 34 percent of cases – a 6.5 percent increase from 2012.
-This leaves children in a precarious situation, and it leaves child welfare workers under-resourced, overwhelmed and burnt out.
+In 2016, parental drug abuse was a factor in the removal of a child from the home in 34% of cases – a 6.5% increase from 2012.
+This connection between the opioid epidemic and foster care rates leaves children in a precarious situation, and it leaves child welfare workers under-resourced, overwhelmed, and burned out.

 However, there is some hope in the form of federal assistance for the child welfare system.
 In February 2018, Congress passed the bipartisan Family First Prevention Services Act, which allows states to spend federal child welfare dollars on preventative services to help keep families together.
 It also limits funds for placing foster youth into large congregate care placements, including group homes.
 It is the largest change to federal child welfare finance in almost 40 years.